john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

+## Partial application presets arguments for a function.
 **Partial application is presetting arguments.** A *partial application* specializes a generalized function by taking a function as its first input and then the next inputs are a set of pameters that will go along with that function at some point.
 This featre is included in most functional libraries.
 In the example below, ```getCustomer``` uses a partial application which specifies the function (ajax) and the ordered parameters (CUSTOMER_API).
 When you call getCustomer, you are effectively calling ajax and passing in the url and data parameters as CUSTOMER_API and the object.

 ```JavaScript